Danny Willems -- Work In Progress

 sudo cryptsetup luksAddKey /dev/nvme0n1p3 /mnt/keystick/luks-keyfile

-sudo cryptsetup luksRemoveKey /dev/nvme0n1p3 # it will prompt for the old key or passphrase
+sudo cryptsetup luksRemoveKey /dev/nvme0n1p3 # prompts for the old key

 sudo umount /mnt/keystick